nus-cs2103-AY2324S2/ip/docs/README.md

 Example:

-- `change_priority 5 0` would set task 5 to priority 0.
+- `change_priority 5 0` would set task of index 5 to priority 0.

 ## Exiting the program: `bye`